 “Artists are the leading edge of creativity in our society—they inspire our thinking and enrich our lives.
 But how can we encourage more young people to turn their talents into a career?
 Young artists seem to thrive best in an atmosphere that blends critical study with creative expressions—the kind of interdisciplinary environment that UMBC has always fostered.”

 —Earl L. Linehan, President, Woodbrook Capital, Inc.

 The Linehan Artist Scholars Program was created through the vision and generosity of Earl L. and Darielle D. Linehan.
 The Linehans’ vision for the Artist Scholars Program emerged from their deeply held belief in the importance of the arts to society.
 They helped launch the program with a generous gift in September 1997.
+After supporting the program for almost two decades, in 2015 the Linehans endowed the program ensuring it’s future ability to continue and grow.
 Their commitment to UMBC and our student community has created a transformative learning experience for hundreds of talented undergraduates majoring in the visual and performing arts who also have a strong record of academic achievement.

 In addition to her numerous civic commitments, Darielle Linehan turned her life-long love of books and learning into a vocation, founding the highly acclaimed Ivy Bookshop in North Baltimore.

 Earl and Darielle Linehan enjoy being engaged with the students and learning about their passion for the arts.
 We are deeply appreciative of their on-going commitment to the Linehan Artist Scholarship Program and UMBC.